Sonata165/LeadInstrumentDetection/Readme.md

 ### Dataset Directory

-The `datasets` folder serve as the dataset directory.
+The `datasets` folder serves as the dataset directory.
 After cloning this repository, move `datasets` to a hard drive with >5GB remaining spaces.
 After finishing the dataset preprocessing, the structure of the dataset directory should look like

     datasets
     └── MedleyDB